Manufacturing Production Worker (MPW) Program

-The Alliance partnered with NW Skills to lead on the skills development component of the program.
+Northwest Skills Institute and our partners have lead on the skills development component of the program.
 The partners worked with industry to determine the most valued skills a new worker could bring to have a successful career.
 NW Skills designed a skills development certification that would bring to employers the highly-demand skills for entry level manufacturing workers so they could hit the ground running from Day 1.
 In addition to learning critical manufacturing skills, participants also were trained in safety protocols; how to communicate with supervisors, peers and subordinates; and lean techniques.

-Employers generally belief the habitual post-secondary education model is broken.
+Employers generally believe the habitual post-secondary education model is broken.
 They feel training programs are too long at 2-to-4 years and do not give enough real-world practical experience.